declic29/lusk.bzh-backup/searx/infopage/en/about.md

 ## How can I make it my own?

-SearXNG appreciates your concern regarding logs, so take the code from the [SearXNG sources] and run it yourself!
+Lusk appreciates your concern regarding logs, so take the code from the [SearXNG sources] and run it yourself!

 Add your instance to this [list of public